-The addresses used by EDE-SS PEP PAEs need to be able to pass through Provider Bridges, but (preferably) not through C-VLAN components.
+The addresses used by EDE-SS PEP PAEs need to be able to pass through Provider Bridges17, but (preferably) not through C-VLAN components.
 The address to be used should also not be passed through an EDE-SS, to avoid the accidental creation of CAs with overlapping scopes.
 This rules out the use of the Nearest Customer Bridge group address (-00).
-Use of either the -0B or -0C 802.1Q Reserved Address would be convenient. which ever address is to be allocated would no longer be available for use by C-VLAN components in any network where EDE-SS's might be present.
+Use of the -0B 802.1Q Reserved Address would be convenient.
+Which ever address is to be allocated would no longer be available for use by C-VLAN components in any network where EDE-SS's might be present.